manuch1176/pdf-categorizer/README.md

 3. **Parse**: Validates the LLM's JSON response and fills in missing dates/titles with fallbacks
 4. **Export**: Splits the original PDF and saves each entity as a separate file named `YYMMDD title.pdf`

+## Privacy warning

+This script uploads the text contained in your PDF to the LLM you choose.
+Make sure you only process files you feel comfortable sharing with an LLM.

 ## Requirements

 - Python 3.11+